Khazrak/JDocker/README.md

 * Image tarball format

-SSL/TLS cert for client
-Testing of OSX socket
+*Testing of OSX socket
-NamedPipe for Windows
+*NamedPipe for Windows

 More Custom Tests